mwlik/mwlik.github.io/_posts/2025-08-11-reading-youre-files-is-two-flags-away.md

 <em>With new tab</em>
 </center>

 Can this be bypassed?
-I tried so much ways but failed to do so, I let this to the security community.
+I tried so many ways but failed to do so, I let this to the security community.